dlwodnjs42/kanban-readme/README.md

     - Env: Node.js

+Note: If you want to test this, then i need to give you access to my mongodb + password so let me know

 Details:

 - To put it into a bit of detail, the frontend consists of four major components: (Dashboard, Columns, Post, Header).
 The header isnt fully functional on the backend but I at least wanted to make the webpage look a little better and filled rather than having a singular kanban dashboard.
 The dashboard represents the overall table while each column holds the column title and multiple posts that are tied to the column_title such as "to-do".
 I've also added a settings sign that I wanted to allow for adding and deleting columns;however, due to the essense of time, thought it would be better to move on.